Strontium: Characteristics

 Due to the large size of the heavy s-block elements, including strontium, a vast range of coordination numbers is known, from 2, 3, or 4 all the way to 22 or 24 in SrCd11 and SrZn13.
-The Sr^{2+} ion is quite large, so that high coordination numbers are the rule.
+The Sr(2+) ion is quite large, so that high coordination numbers are the rule.
 The large size of strontium and barium plays a significant part in stabilising strontium complexes with polydentate macrocyclic ligands such as crown ethers: for example, while 18-crown-6 forms relatively weak complexes with calcium and the alkali metals, its strontium and barium complexes are much stronger.

 Organostrontium compounds contain one or more strontium–carbon bonds.
 They have been reported as intermediates in Barbier-type reactions.
 Although strontium is in the same group as magnesium, and organomagnesium compounds are very commonly used throughout chemistry, organostrontium compounds are not similarly widespread because they are more difficult to make and more reactive.
-Organostrontium compounds tend to be more similar to organoeuropium or organosamarium compounds due to the similar ionic radii of these elements (Sr^{2+} 118 pm; Eu^{2+} 117 pm; Sm^{2+} 122 pm).
+Organostrontium compounds tend to be more similar to organoeuropium or organosamarium compounds due to the similar ionic radii of these elements (Sr(2+) 118 pm; Eu(2+) 117 pm; Sn(2+) 122 pm).
 Most of these compounds can only be prepared at low temperatures; bulky ligands tend to favor stability.
 For example, strontium dicyclopentadienyl, Sr(C5H5)2, must be made by directly reacting strontium metal with mercurocene or cyclopentadiene itself; replacing the C5H5 ligand with the bulkier C5(CH3)5 ligand on the other hand increases the compound's solubility, volatility, and kinetic stability.

 Because of its extreme reactivity with oxygen and water, strontium occurs naturally only in compounds with other elements, such as in the minerals strontianite and celestine.
 It is kept under a liquid hydrocarbon such as mineral oil or kerosene to prevent oxidation; freshly exposed strontium metal rapidly turns a yellowish color with the formation of the oxide.
 Finely powdered strontium metal is pyrophoric, meaning that it will ignite spontaneously in air at room temperature.
 Volatile strontium salts impart a bright red color to flames, and these salts are used in pyrotechnics and in the production of flares.
 Like calcium and barium, as well as the alkali metals and the divalent lanthanides europium and ytterbium, strontium metal dissolves directly in liquid ammonia to give a dark blue solution of solvated electrons.